Antanas Smetona: Flight abroad

 In Bern, Smetona met with members of the Lithuanian Diplomatic Service, ambassadors and diplomats who continued to represent pre-occupation Lithuania.
 They hoped to establish a government-in-exile via the National Committee chaired by former prime minister Ernestas Galvanauskas.
 Smetona saw no need for such a committee and criticized the choice of Galvanauskas.
-The diplomats were also not receptive to Smetona – he had no funds, authority or political influence.
+The diplomats were not receptive to Smetona – he had no funds, authority, or political influence.
 Nevertheless, Smetona signed the so-called Kybartai Act – a backdated document supposedly written in Kybartai before his exile.
 The Act dismissed Antanas Merkys and appointed Stasys Lozoraitis as both prime minister and acting president.
 This controversial document was never used in practice.

 Smetona departed Bern for Lisbon in January 1941.
-He stayed in Monte Estoril, at the Pensão Zenith.
+He stayed in Monte Estoril at the Pensão Zenith.
 He left for Brazil aboard the Serpa Pinto, arriving in Rio de Janeiro on 14 February.
 He was met by local officials and Lithuanian emigrants, and had a meeting with Getúlio Vargas, the president of Brazil.
 Smetona departed Brazil on 26 February.
-On 9 or 10 March 1941, Smetona with his wife arrived in New York aboard the SS Argentina.
+On 9 or 10 March 1941, Smetona and his wife arrived in New York on the SS Argentina.
 He was greeted by about 30 American journalists and photographers as well as Lithuanian-American representatives.
 He was escorted to The Pierre hotel, where an evening function with about 400 guests was held on 13 March.
 Since Smetona was a private individual in the United States, the gathering did not include any members of U.S. organizations.

-They lived temporarily at the Embassy of Lithuania in Washington, D.C., but their relationship with the representative Povilas Žadeikis was tense.
-Smetona then lived in Pittsburgh and Chicago before settling in Cleveland, Ohio in May 1942 with his son's family.
+They lived temporarily at the Embassy of Lithuania in Washington, D.C., but their relationship with representative Povilas Žadeikis was tense.
+Smetona then lived in Pittsburgh and Chicago before settling in Cleveland in May 1942 with his son's family.
 While in exile, he began work on a history of Lithuania and on his memoirs.